Frequently asked questions

 All retailers suffered substantial impacts to their businesses during the Covid-19 pandemic.
 Some traders believe that stopping Mill Road being used for through traffic added to their difficulties.
 Our responses:

-- Large new housing developments on and around Mill Road will shortly bring significant numbers of new local customers who are likely to favour a pleasant walking or cycling environment.
+• Large new housing developments on and around Mill Road has started to bring significant numbers of new local customers who are likely to favour a pleasant walking or cycling environment.

 Why not go for a one-way system on Mill Road?